Eastern Iowa lawmakers hold online crackerbarrel during COVID-19 pandemic

-Despite the ongoing COVID-19 pandemic, a quartet of State of Iowa lawmakers this morning maintained the tradition of monthly face-to-face meetings with Dubuque constituents during the legislative session.
+Despite the ongoing COVID-19 pandemic, a quartet of State of Iowa lawmakers on Saturday morning maintained the tradition of monthly face-to-face meetings with Dubuque constituents during the legislative session.

 This time, however, those faces were reduced to tiny thumbnails on a computer screen.
 About 40 local residents signed into the first-ever virtual legislative crackerbarrel, hosted by the Dubuque Federation of Labor.